 If you have feedback about the show, find us on Twitter at @BTOPpod or shoot us a note at email@example.com!

-In this episode, we speak with Caroline Dickey, Site Reliability Engineer at Mailchimp.
+In this episode, we speak with Haley Tucker from the Resilience Engineering team at Netflix.

 Rich Burroughs: Hi, I'm Rich Burroughs and I'm a Community Manager at Gremlin.